openpracticelibrary/openpracticelibrary/README.md

 1. Check out this repo.
 2. [Install Hugo](https://gohugo.io/getting-started/installing/).
-3. Run `git submodule update --init --recursive` to download the theme
+3. Run `git submodule update --init --recursive` to download the theme.
-4. Run `hugo` in the top level folder
+4. Navigate to the top level of the repo.
-5. Run `hugo server` to to run the site locally.
+5. Run `hugo server` to run the site locally.

 Alternately, you can run `hugo server -D` to preview drafts.